Písek (Frýdek-Místek District): Etymology

 The name of the municipality is of topographic origins and literally means "sand".
 Historically it has been scribed as Piesek (1523), Pisek (1577, 1621), Pyßek/Pioßek (1643), Piasek (1652) and so on.

 Geography

-Písek lies in the historical region of Cieszyn Silesia, a small part of the municipality borders with Poland.
+Písek is located about 34 km southeast of Frýdek-Místek and 45 km southeast of Ostrava.
+It lies in the historical region of Cieszyn Silesia, a small part of the municipality borders with Poland.
 The Olza River flows through the municipality.